hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Now copy this directory to your web server using a tool like `scp`, `rsync` or however else you normally publish static web files.

-To release a new version just adjust the version number in the first file name or the `app.version` / `app.revision` keys, rerun `conveyor make site` and re-upload the results.
+!!! tip "GitHub Releases"
+    You can use [GitHub Releases and Pages](configs/download-pages.md#publishing-through-github) to host your repository.
+Upgrading your users then just involves making a new release.

 ## Step 5.
+Release a new version

+To release a new version just adjust the version number in your build system or the `app.version` / `app.revision` keys, rerun `conveyor make site` and re-upload the results.
+Remember to compile and re-JAR your app first!

+## Step 5.
 Refine your configuration

 Not happy with the defaults?
 There are [lots of settings](configs/index.md) available, including settings that expose platform specific metadata and features.

-Conveyor supports servers with full Linux `systemd` integration.
+Conveyor also supports servers with full Linux `systemd` integration.
 Take a look at the [Linux config sections](configs/linux.md) to learn more.